 This will prepare you for a wide range of options offered by the animal biotechnology industry.
 This stream covers a range of topics from molecular techniques used to study gene function in eukaryotic cells to whole organisms, to more specialized aspects of bioinformatics, glycoengineering, molecular immunology, developmental epigenetics, molecular nutrition, reproductive biotechnologies and stem cell technologies.
 Our areas of expertise includes multidisciplinary projects, e.g. transgenic technologies, in vitro embryo production systems, biomarker discovery, nutritional influences on physiological functions, genetic and epigenetic basis of disease, genetic evaluation and healthy ageing.

 - industry placement and offsite visits to industries

 - training in professional skills and core competencies

 - training in research skills

 - career workshops

 You will complete a three months research project in your chosen pathway (plant, microbial or animal biotechnology) supervised throughout by an experienced member of academic staff.
-The majority of projects will be based in industries relevant to your field of study.
-Dedicated placement officers will work on a one-to-one basis to help you source and prepare for this placement.
+Projects can be chosen either to be conducted at the University or in a few select industries.
+For projects in industry, dedicated placement officers will work on a one-to-one basis to help you source and prepare for your industrial placement.